janchristopherbuen/seo-blog-project/seo-audit-report.md

 ## Analysis

-Open Graph metadata is implemented to control how the page appears when shared on social media platforms.
+Open Graph metadata is implemented to control how pages appear when shared on social media platforms.

-Example properties:
+Implemented properties include:

 * og:title
 * og:description